 Dinosaur Easter Activity – Make your own Dinosaur Nests

-Looking for something to do with your young dinosaur fans over the school holidays.
+Looking for something to do with your young dinosaur fans over the school holidays, make a chocolate nest full of tasty dinosaur eggs.
 Here is a simple and fun recipe for dinosaur chocolate nests, an ideal activity for Easter time.

 Dinosaur Chocolate Nests

 Ingredients – (makes a batch of about 8 nests)